Make sure you're registered

 If you are a qualifying foreign citizen living in Wales, you can vote in Senedd Cymru/Welsh Parliament elections.

-If you are a qualifying foreign citizen living in Scotland, you can Scottish Parliament and council elections.
+If you are a qualifying foreign citizen living in Scotland, you can vote in Scottish Parliament and council elections.

 List of qualifying Commonwealth citizens and EU citizens